dmfrancisco/spacehorse/readme.md

 ![spacehorse](https://gc.david.tools/spacehorse.svg)

 This is a work in progress.
-It's something I want for myself but also a place to experiment with ES6 features, Isomorphic JavaScript, the [React library and JSX](http://facebook.github.io/react/), the [SUIT CSS naming conventions](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md) and some unconventional practices recently proposed by Facebook (like using [inline CSS styles](https://speakerdeck.com/vjeux/react-css-in-js) again).
+It's something I want for myself but also a place to experiment with ES6 features, Isomorphic JavaScript, the [React library](https://facebook.github.io/react/) and [Flux](https://facebook.github.io/flux/), the [SUIT CSS naming conventions](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md) and some unconventional practices recently proposed by Facebook (like using [inline CSS styles](https://speakerdeck.com/vjeux/react-css-in-js) again).

 You can install the dependencies with `npm install`.
 For running the server and tests, checkout the *scripts* section in the *package.json* file (for eg: `npm run watch`).
 I use [jsxhint](https://github.com/STRML/JSXHint/) to analyze the code.